Serving All Veterans

 Approximately 45 agencies and organizations were present to provide information, resources, and referrals specific to the needs of participants.

 A vast number of funding sponsors and donors of items and goods ensured a special and bountiful experience for our veteran and their families.

 The purpose and mission of the Stand Down is three-fold:

-1. Connect veterans to targeted resources, information and service agencies to improve quality of life.
+1. Connect veterans to targeted resources, information, and service agencies to improve their quality of life.

 2. Provide opportunities and avenues for veterans to reintegrate into the community and society.

 3. Display appreciation and gratitude for their military service in an atmosphere of dignity, respect, warmth, and welcome.